visualpharm/Lunacy/docs/index_updated.md

      </summary>

    <br>

-   Editing and formatting tools show up whenever an icon from the list is clicked (see previous subsection on how to retrieve a list of icons you need):
+   Editing and formatting tools show up whenever an icon from the list is clicked:

   <p align="center">
    <img   src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/editor_main_2.png'>
  </p>

   <br>
- A group of styles options applicable to the selected icon provide you with ability to quickly change the style of the icon you've just selected just by clicking on the style of your choice.
+A group of styles options is displayed within the editor pane.
+They are the styles applicable to the selected icon.
+You may quickly change the style of the icon just by clicking on the style of your choice.

  <p align="center">
    <img  src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/editor_main_3_style.png'>